spikehq/docs.spike.sh/oncall-schedules/change-on-call-rotation-day.md

 ## Can I schedule to start in the past?
 No, we don't support scheduling an on-call to start in the past.

-## Do you consider finding a better way to do this?
-Most definitely.
-Please, upvote this feature on our [HUB](https://hub.spike.sh/12).